Maktab al-Khidamat: IARA and ties to Mark Siljander

 Mark Siljander, a former Republican Congressman from west Michigan was indicted on charges of money laundering and obstruction of justice.
 Siljander was given $50,000 in payment by the IARA to lobby for the group's removal from a U.S. Senate list of terrorist-linked charities in 2004; however, it is uncertain if he ever engaged in any such lobbying efforts.
 Siljander was sentenced to one year and one day of prison after pleading guilty to obstruction of justice and acting as an unregistered foreign agent.

-One day following the press release by the Department of Justice announcing Siljander's conviction, it released a statement of clarification regarding the former congressman's knowledge of the IARA: "It is important to note that the indictment does not charge any of the defendants with material support of terrorism, nor does it allege that they knowingly financed acts of terror.
+One day, following the press release by the Department of Justice announcing Siljander's conviction, it released a statement of clarification regarding the former congressman's knowledge of the IARA: "the indictment does not charge any of the defendants with material support of terrorism, nor does it allege that they knowingly financed acts of terror.
 Instead, the indictment alleges that some of the defendants engaged in financial transactions that benefited property controlled by a designated terrorist, in violation of the International Emergency Economic Powers Act".

 Global Relief Foundation

 The Global Relief Foundation was a purported charitable, nonprofit organization that was established and headquartered in Bridgeview, Illinois in 1992.
 Self-claimed to be the second largest Muslim charity within the United States, the group claimed to have raised approximately $5 million a year.

 The Department of Treasury designated the group under E.O.
-13224 stating in a press release in October 2002 that "the GRF has connections to, and has providing assistance for, Osama bin-Laden, the Al-Qaeda network, and other known terrorist groups" it went on to note that "One of the founders of GRF was previously a member of Makhtab Al-Khidamat".
+13224, stating in October 2002 that it was aiding bin Laden and al-Qaeda, and other terrorist group.
+They also claimed that one of its founders was previously a member of MaK.

 Benevolence International Foundation

-Founded in Saudi Arabia in the late 1980s as "Lajnat al-Birr al Islamiah" (LIB) by Sheik Adedl Abdul Galil Batterjee, the organization changed its name to Benevolence International Foundation (BIF) upon incorporating in Burbank, Illinois, U.S. in early 1992.
-During the Soviet–Afghan War, LIB, like other similar organizations helped to fund Mujahideen fighters.
-However, after the war LIB, now operating as BIF, helped to establish and fund Al-Qaeda.
+Founded in Saudi Arabia in the late 1980s as "Lajnat Al-Birr al Islamiah" (LIB) by Sheik Adedl Abdul Galil Batterjee, the organization changed its name to Benevolence International Foundation (BIF) upon incorporating in Burbank, Illinois, in early 1992.
+During the Soviet–Afghan War, LIB, like other similar organizations helped to fund mujahideen fighters.
+However, after the war LIB, now operating as BIF, helped to establish and fund al-Qaeda.

 Between 1993 and 2001 the Benevolence International Foundation is believed to have raised upwards of $17.5 million.

-On November 19, 2002, the US Treasury designated BIF (as well as two other entities), as financiers of terrorism, citing the close relationship between BIF's CEO Enaam Arnaout and Osama bin-Laden.
+On November 19, 2002, the U.S. Treasury designated BIF as financiers of terrorism, citing the close relationship between BIF's CEO Enaam Arnaout and bin Laden.